belfner/belfner.github.io/How to Overlay Polygon Shapes Onto Google Maps.md

 ## How to Overlay Polygon Shapes Onto Google Maps ##

 In this tutorial, I'll teach you how to overlay polygon shapes onto Google Maps and embed it into a website.
-The example we will use will be to overlay the US census' states data.
+The example we will use will be to overlay the US census' states data on to a map.
 Data processing will be done with mapshaper.org which you can learn more about [here](https://simplemaps.com/resources/guide-to-mapshaper).

 #### 1. Use the Google Maps JavaScript API to embed a basic map of the US
 The first step is to add a Google Maps JavaScript application in your website.
 To do this you must first create a Google Cloud Platform Project which you can read about [here](GoogleCloudProjectSetup).
-(Important) When adding the API use the Maps JavaScript API instead of the Maps embed API.
+(Important!)
+If you are following the tutorial, when adding the API use the Maps JavaScript API instead of the Maps embed API.

 #### 2. Add application to website

 Once this setup is done you can start adding code to your website.
-The code required is very simple.

 Add these lines into you style section or with your css